 It’s important to know that aluminium has no fire rating.
 Some also assume that simply glazing a product with fire-resistant glass is enough.
 This is both dangerous and not fit for purpose where a fire protection requirement exists.

 Therefore, if there’s a requirement for fire protection in the home with glazing, seek the services of a professional supplier and installer.
-The products available are certified, come with the correct components, seals and glass.
+The products available are certified and have the correct components, seals and glass.
 These products must be either steel or steel-clad aluminium.
 There are also fire-rated aluminium doors, windows and screens using specific fire insulation components inserted or mounted in the internal chambers of the aluminium profiles.
 As well as this, intumescent seals, strips and tapes are used for smoke and fire protection.

 In every case, they’re certified and compliant with suitable regulations and British standards, such as BS476 Part 22 or European Standards (EN 1634:1 –2000).